 The primary aim of a demo day pitch is to showcase your progress while demonstrating your product or service and sparking interest and investment.
 Since demo day pitches are usually time-constrained, it's important to make your presentation clear and persuasive.

-Take Y Combinator’s demo day, for example—startups usually have just a few minutes to pitch their idea.
+Take Y Combinator's demo day, for example—startups usually have just a few minutes to pitch their idea.
 With high pressure and even higher stakes, you need to effectively communicate your value proposition, demonstrate traction, and leave a lasting impression on the audience.
-An effective demo day pitch can lead to significant funding opportunities and valuable connections.
+An effective demo day pitch can lead to significant funding opportunities and valuable connections to tackle your target market in the best conditions.

-Creating a compelling investor pitch deck is more than just putting together slides.
+Creating a compelling business pitch deck is more than just putting together slides.
 It's about telling a story that captures your business, the problem you're solving, and your growth potential.
-The following Slidebean Pitch Deck Structure offers a proven framework for developing a powerful pitch deck.
+The following Slidebean Pitch Deck Structure offers a proven framework for developing a powerful deck.

 Intro Section